 PROFILE: The Colorado Opioid Safety Pilot

-Project Summary: Between June and November 2017, CHA is working with select member locations in Colorado to help curb the rise in opioid use.
-The project, the Colorado Opioid Safety Pilot, is implementing new 2017 Opioid Prescribing and Treatment Guidelines, developed by the Colorado Chapter of the American College of Emergency Physicians (CO-ACEP).
+Project Summary: Between June and November 2017, CHA worked with select member locations in Colorado to help curb the rise in opioid use.
+The project, the Colorado Opioid Safety Collaborative, implemented the 2017 Opioid Prescribing and Treatment Guidelines, developed by the Colorado Chapter of the American College of Emergency Physicians (CO-ACEP).
 These guidelines were developed to help emergency department (ED) clinicians reduce the amount of opioids administered and, instead, use alternatives to opioids (ALTOs) as a first-line treatment for pain.
 A crucial part of the pilot is the collection of data on the efficacy of ALTOs and establishing best practices surrounding pain management.

-Successes: Anecdotal feedback from the initial months of the program indicate that providers are glad to employ new techniques (e.g., trigger point injections) and that patient satisfaction has remained high.
+Successes: The goal of the pilot is to reduce opioid administration by ED clinicians by 15 percent.
+During the six-month pilot, the 10 EDs reduced opioid administration by an average of 36 percent and an increase in the use of ALTOs of 31 percent.
+In November 2018, after another full year or measurement, the sites achieved an average reduction of 62 percent, when compared to the baseline time period.
+Anecdotal feedback from the pilot program indicate that providers are glad to employ new techniques (e.g., trigger point injections), and the outcome for patient satisfaction did not change during the pilot, showing that patients still felt their pain was managed during their visit.
 In addition, the public has become so aware of the opioid epidemic, that most patients are glad to have a conversation with their ED provider about these alternatives and how to best treat pain without needing an opioid.

 Challenges: For so long, opioids have been the go-to prescription for pain management and many providers had to work to change their habits.